katerinanavab/webdocs/docs/course-info.md

 ## Assignments & Grading

 ### Projects (50% of total grade)
-* 💻 Programming projects serve as the bulk of our coursework, and will be completed/submitted through **Replit**, with grades/feedback posted on **BlackBaud**.
+* 💻 Programming projects serve as the bulk of our coursework, and will be completed through **Replit**, with grades and feedback posted on **BlackBaud**.

+* 💯 **GRADE IMPROVEMENT POLICY**: You may <span class="highlighter">re-submit projects for a full RE-GRADE</span>, but you must email me to let me know which project, and it must be completed at least one week BEFORE the end of the current quarter.
+  * When re-working your projects, you are encouraged to come to office hours for help or more feedback.
+I am way more likely to grade your work favorably if you've shown effort towards improving your skills...
+  * Coding is an iterative process which means it is VERY normal not to have your programs working perfectly the first time!
+Programmers often have to edit their code many times.

+* ⏰ **LATE WORK POLICY**: Late projects may only receive up to <span class="highlighter">75% credit if submitted UNDER one week late</span>, or up to <span class="highlighter">50% credit if submitted OVER one week late</span>.

+> {: .warning }
+> Whenever you submit work late, especially after the assignment has been graded on BlackBaud, you must **SEND ME AN EMAIL**!
+Otherwise I will not be notified.

 * Projects are graded on a 5-point scale, and **EXTRA CREDIT** is always available to encourage effort and creativity. _See the rubric section below for details._

 <details>